JJHick95/ts_models_ds-west-082420/README.md

 In order to make our life easier, we will use statsmodels to difference our data via the **ARIMA** class.

 We will break down what ARIMA is shortly, but for now, we will focus on the I, which stands for **integrated**.
-A time series which has been be differenced to become stationary is said to have been integrated[1](https://people.duke.edu/~rnau/411arim.htm).
+A time series which has been be differenced to become stationary is said to have been integrated [1](https://people.duke.edu/~rnau/411arim.htm).

 There is an order parameter in ARIMA with three slots: (p, d, q).  d represents our order of differencing, so putting a one there in our model will apply a first order difference.